 How to reach Koh Tao?

-A bus from Bangkok/Phuket to Chumphon with a connecting ferry service to Koh Tao
+You can get to Koh tao from Bangkok either via flight or a bus/train from Bangkok/Phuket to Chumphon with a connecting ferry service to Koh Tao

 6. Koh Pha Ngan, the island with the craziest parties